,Some things never go out of style. Seventeen lifelong lessons learned in 2017.

 9. It’s okay to be emotional.

 Whether you’re on top of the world or you want to stop the world and get off, it’s okay.
-Been at both ends of the spectrum in 2017.
+2017 found me at both ends of the spectrum.

 10. Capture pictures and videos of beautiful moments.